verrazzano/docs/content/en/docs/monitoring/logs/weblogiclogging/_index.md

 Now that the resources have been configured, it is time to deploy the application.

-If you used the example application, make sure to follow steps 1-3 in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions before deploying the application.
+If you used the example application, make sure to follow steps 1 through 3 in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions before deploying the application.
-The step 4 deployment commands should be replaced with your locally edited YAML files:
+Replace the deployment commands in step 4 with your locally edited YAML files:
 ```
 $ kubectl apply -f todo-list-components.yaml
 $ kubectl apply -f todo-list-application.yaml
 ```
-Now you are able to complete the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions from step 5 onward.
+Now follow the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions from step 5 onward as needed.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the WebLogic application pod.